 How can I verify whether the e-fapiao is authentic?

 Generally, it is difficult to counterfeit an e-fapiao.
-If required, assignees or mobility managers can verify authenticity on the e-fapiao search platform provided by the local tax bureau.
+If required, assignees or mobility managers can verify authenticity on the e-fapiao search platform provided by the local tax authority.

 Why is the e-fapiao issue date not the same day as the date the charge or service occurred?

-What is the valid period/expiration date of the QR code on the receipt?
+What is the validity period/expiration date of the QR code on the receipt?